OwenDa/portfolio-1/README.md

 Each of these steps was carried out with one individual image file initially and the tested.
 The steps were then carried out folder-by-folder within the project's file structure, with git commits at each stage.

+pagespeed.webdev revealed a significant dispartity between Mobile and Desktop performance (e.g. 79/100 vs 98/100 for index.html).
+This was corrected by further resizing images and adding additional srcset options taking screen size into account.

 ## Acknowledgements
 Acknowledgement and thanks are due to the author's assigned mentor for guidance gratefully received, as well as [Code Institute](https://codeinstitute.net/ie/) for tuition prior to the project inception.